ArkadiyShuvaev/durable-message-queue/README.md

 You can specify this period by assigning desired value in seconds to the visibilityTimeout value.
 See the [Settings](#settings) section to get more details.

-### The maximum receive count
+#### The maximum receive count
 If a message cannot be processed X times by a consumer, the message is moved to the dead-letter queue by a queue manager.
 This period of time is called the maximum receive count and equals 3 by default.

 ![Dead-letter queue](https://raw.githubusercontent.com/ArkadiyShuvaev/durable-message-queue/master/assests/dead-letter-queue.png)

 You can change the default value by modifying the maxReceiveCount property.
 See the [Settings](#settings) section to get more details.

-## Queue manager
+### Queue manager
 The description is under construction.

-## Monitor
+### Monitor
 The monitor tool is an additional component that allows us to keep up to date on metrics across all queues.

 ![Dead-letter queue](https://raw.githubusercontent.com/ArkadiyShuvaev/durable-message-queue/master/assests/monitor-animation.gif)

  Please use the [start-monitor.js](examples/start-monitor.js) file as an example to start the monitor tool and see the [Settings](#settings) section to get more details about configuration.

-# Settings
+## Settings
-## Library related settings
+### Library related settings
 There are three settings that you can use with this library:
-1. VisibilityTimeout - the period of time in seconds during which the library prevents other consumers from receiving and processing the message.
+1. visibilityTimeout - the period of time in seconds during which the library prevents other consumers from receiving and processing the message.
 The default visibility timeout for a message is 300 seconds (5 minutes).
-1. MaxReceiveCount - the maximum number of receives that are allowed before the message is moved to the dead-letter queue.
+1. maxReceiveCount - the maximum number of receives that are allowed before the message is moved to the dead-letter queue.
 If something goes wrong and the number of receives exceeds the MaxReceiveCount value, the queue manager moves the message to the dead-letter queue (see the picture of the [maximum receive count](#the-maximum-receive-count) section to get more details).
 The default value is 3.
-1. MonitorUpdateInterval - the period of time in seconds to update metrics of the queue monitor tool.
+1. monitorUpdateInterval - the period of time in seconds to update metrics of the queue monitor tool.

-## Ioredis related settings
+### Ioredis related settings
 As far as the library uses [ioredis](https://github.com/luin/ioredis) to access to Redis, all ioredis-related configuration settings are transmitted to ioredis as is.
 Visit the ioredis main page to get more details about configuration of the connection.

 The simplest configuration includes only a host property with the server address: